 Q. Is there a maximum age limit?
 A. Absolutely not.
 Although it’s essential for older students to train sensibly.

 Q. After School clubs?
-Yes, but most of these are still closed due to coronavirus restrictions.
+Yes.
 For the latest info: https://loughtonkarateclub.co.uk/after-school-clubs/

 Q. Is it safe to train considering the risk of catching coronavirus?
 A. Yes it’s safe to train, but there is always a small risk involved.
-We have a COVID-19 Risk Assessment Policy, use ‘Track and Trace’ and follow all government guidelines concerning your safety.
+We have a COVID-19 Risk Assessment Policy and follow all government guidelines concerning your safety.
 If you have any concerns, contact: firstname.lastname@example.org

 Q. How much are the classes?
 A. Fees are per calendar month or pay as you go.
 We offer discounts for paying monthly in advance, family members and attending multiple weekly classes.
 Contact email@example.com for our latest list of training fees to suit your needs.

 Q. Are there any other costs?
 A. Yes.
 Every karate student needs insurance.
 We provide insurance by way of a licence and the fee is paid annually.
 Each student will need to fill out a form providing a few personal details.
 This information is then stored securely and only used in the event of a claim.
-A licence booklet is issued.
-The booklet also contains our grading syllabus and record of gradings taken.
+A licence booklet is issued and this also contains our grading syllabus and record of gradings taken.
 Contact firstname.lastname@example.org for the latest cost of a licence.

 Q. Is karate good for health and fitness.
 A. Yes.
 Karate training is an excellent form of exercise because it works your heart and lungs (cardiovascular fitness) as well as stretching and strengthening muscles.
 Karate also helps to improve mental health by offering stress relief and promoting ‘happy’ hormones. https://loughtonkarateclub.co.uk/advice/using-karate-cope-stress-anxiety/